Property Acquisition and Demolition

 - Requires homeowner participation

-- Acquisitions are typically far more effective on a neighborhood scale.
+- Typically far more effective on a neighborhood scale.
 For example, city costs for services would remain the same for a neighborhood block with only portion of buy outs.
 Holdouts make the process harder.

 - Tedious administrative task & time consuming process.